Chief Executive Officer

 Our Founder, Peter Lopez Jr. is the son of Mexican immigrants.
-He was born in Los Angeles and has lived in Santa Rosa, CA most of his life.
-Peter has been working in the wine and beer industry for over 21 years.
+Peter was born in Los Angeles and has lived in Santa Rosa, CA most of his life.
+Peter has been working in the wine and beer industry for over 22 years.
 He began his work as a warehouse/stockroom worker, was promoted to a sales representative and became a wine & beer department manager at a locally owned supermarket chain.
-Peter has judged at various wine and beer competitions and has organized some of the most reputable beer festivals locally and worldwide.
+He has judged at various wine and beer competitions and has organized some of the most reputable beer festivals locally and worldwide.
 Peter was also a beer blogger for the Press Democrat for two years.
 In 2012, Peter co-founded the NorCal Beer Geeks, a like-minded group of craft beer loving enthusiasts who share information about new release beers, limited production beer and about upcoming events and festivals.

 After consulting for some time, Peter decided he wanted to create a family friendly place where his passion, love and knowledge of beer and wine would come together; a place where family, friends and the community could gather.
 In 2017, with the support of family and friends, Peter opened what is now known as Juncture Taproom & Lounge in Santa Rosa, CA.

 Peter knows firsthand the struggles and sacrifices that come with starting and operating a new business.
 As a new small business having never quite recovered from the impacts of the fires and power outages that began in 2017, he was now faced with another struggle; the pandemic that has severely impacting small and large businesses worldwide.